 - For rainbow-like stains, use lemon juice.

-Experts generally recommend washing good-quality knives by hand.
+Experts generally recommend washing good quality knives, especially high carbon chef's knives, by hand.
 Apart from risking rust stains, their sharp edges can deteriorate in the dishwasher as they get bumped into other dishes, cutlery or against the rack, all of which can blunt the blades.
 And, of course, it's safer not to have sharp knives hidden in among all the rest of the cutlery.

 Removing rust spots